Landmark Report Concludes Abortion In U.S. Is Safe

 But the report did find that state laws and regulations can interfere with safe abortions.

-"Abortion specific regulations in many states create barriers to safe and effective care," the report says.
+"Abortion-specific regulations in many states create barriers to safe and effective care," the report says.

 Calonge says those rules often have no basis in medical research.